mbari-org/robomaker-helloworld/README.md

 compose orchestration, docker build/push scripts, and MBARI specific login information.

-This has been tested on Ubuntu
+This has been tested on Ubuntu.
+It may work on Mac and Windows, but has not been tested.

 References:

 https://docs.aws.amazon.com/robomaker/latest/dg/run-hello-world-ros.html
 https://docs.aws.amazon.com/robomaker/latest/dg/run-hello-world-ros-2.html